-Autumn 1850 - Letters to Lydia regarding Joseph's death and disposal of his belongings
+Autumn 1850 - Letters to Joseph's widow Lydia regarding his death and disposal of his belongings

 Stockton, Cal.
 Sep 22 ‘50

 Mrs. Lydia B. Hartwell,

 Dear Madam.
 Yours of July 20 addressed to the “Alcalde of Stockton”, was put into my hands this morning.
 I hasten to communicate to you, such facts touching the subject of your letter, as are already within my knowledge, a multitude of business engagements will probably prevent me from making any inquiries about the matter prior to the sailing of the next Steamer.

 Capt Hartwell died, as I have been informed, at Hawkins Bar on the Tuolumne river about seventy miles from this place, about the month of November last.

 It appears that his trunks and some other personal property were left on board a repel? at the place.
 The public authorities were called upon to take charge of his effects.
 The Judge of the Court of First Instance appointed an Administrator – the property was sold at Auction and it was by my having accidentally been present at the sale that I became acquainted with the facts here set down.
 The property was principally clothing, a portion of which was bought by myself.

 The proceeds of the sale amounted to $300.00 or upwards and the money after deducting nearly one half for expenses was paid into the hands of the Judge.
 He appropriated it to his own use.
 No attempt has yet been made by the new authorities of the State to recover back the amount for the reason that it was believed that nothing could be collected from the Judge.
 An attempt was made to indict him for this and other misdemeanors but it failed for want of testimony.